PierreSenellart/provsql/doc/source/user/casestudy2.rst

 contributions over all orderings of the players, Banzhaf values average over all *subsets* of the other players.
 This makes the computation simpler (no ordering weights) and often faster in practice.
-Like Shapley values, they are computed in the probabilistic sense (see :doc:`shapley`), but they do not satisfy the efficiency axiom: they are not constrained to sum to the probability of the query result.
+Like Shapley values, they are computed in the probabilistic sense (see :doc:`the chapter on Shapley values <shapley>`), but they do not satisfy the efficiency axiom: they are not constrained to sum to the probability of the query result.